Table of Contents

 Read further to get an overview of the field of study and the kind of career you can set out to have as a graduate in this field.

 1. What is Quantity Surveying?

 Quantity Surveying involves the estimation and the management of costs to make sure the construction project is completed on time and within budget.

-Ultimately, a quantity surveyor is responsible for calculating the cost of materials and the total cost of an entire project.
+Ultimately, the task of a quantity surveyor is to be responsible for calculating the cost of materials and the total cost of an entire project.

 Wide Skill Set